AP-88/flask-k8-app/README.md

 kubectl apply -f k8/cronjob.yaml

 📈 Feature Comparison:
 Feature			Docker Compose (Local)				Kubernetes (Production) Scaling			Manual (docker-compose up --scale)	Automatic via HPA Persistence		Host Bind Mount						Persistent Volume (PV/PVC) Health Check	Manual/Docker healthcheck			CronJob Pinger & Probes Traffic			Simple Port Mapping					Load Balancer (Service)

-📈 Feature Comparison
-Feature		Docker Compose (Local)Kubernetes (Production)ScalingManual (docker-compose up --scale)Automatic via HPAPersistenceHost Bind MountPersistent Volume (PV/PVC)Health CheckManual/Docker healthcheckCronJob Pinger & ProbesTrafficSimple Port MappingLoad Balancer (Service)

-# To run it as stand alone docker container:
-Prerequisites:
-    Docker installed on your machine.

-	Docker Compose (included with Docker Desktop).
+📝 Key Components Explained
+The /storage Strategy
+The application is coded to look for access_log.txt in /storage.
+- In Docker Compose, this is a direct bind-mount to your project folder.
+- In Kubernetes, this is a Persistent Volume Claim mapped to the same host path.
+This ensures that whether you are developing locally or running in a cluster, your logs are always preserved and centralized.

+📊 Operations & Testing (K8s)
+Access the Application
+Bash

+minikube service flask-k8-app-service --url
+Home (/): Displays content from data.txt.
+Logs (/log): Displays real-time access logs.

-Running the App:
+Testing the Autoscaler

-1 -The docker-compose file will download the image from Docker hub, but if you want to download the image manually, please run: docker pull ap88/flask-k8-app:005

-2 - unzip the attached folder and navigate into it, And run the docker-compose.yaml file with the following command: docker-compose up -d

-3 - Access the application: Open your browser and navigate to http://localhost:5000

-# To run it as K8s cluster
-:
+To simulate high traffic and watch the HPA scale the deployment from 2 to 5 or more replicas, run:

+Bash

+kubectl run load-generator --rm -it --image=busybox:1.28 --restart=Never -- /bin/sh -c "while sleep 0.01; do wget -q -O- http://flask-k8-app-service:5000; done"

+Monitor the status in a separate window
+Bash

+kubectl get hpa flask-k8-app-hpa -w

+Monitoring Health Checks
+The flask-health-pinger CronJob runs every minute.
+It pings the /health endpoint and appends the HTTP status code to /storage/access_log.txt.
+You can view these entries directly on the /log page of the web app.

+Cleanup
+- Docker: docker-compose down
+- Kubernetes: kubectl delete -f k8/